reinnatan/TestingAPIOrder/README.md

 # How to Run
-    - Please run the the server from this link
-[Simple Order Server](https://github.com/reinnatan/ServerAPIOrder)
+    - Please run the the server from this link before running the test [Simple Order Server](https://github.com/reinnatan/ServerAPIOrder)
 # Run All test
     - mvn clean test